immutant/immutant.org/news/2015-02-09-announcing-2-beta2.md

 There is no longer any "installation" step as there was in 1.x.
 Simply add the relevant dependency to your project as shown on [Clojars].

-## What's next?

-We expect to have a fairly short beta cycle, with a final release once we ensure that everything works well with the upcoming WildFly 9 release.

 ## Get In Touch